What is Autism?

 - Whilst there is no ‘cure’ for autism, many children with ASD are capable of significant development with suitable therapeutic support.

-- Autism is a spectrum disorder: it is different from individual to individual.
+- Autism is a wide range spectrum disorder: it is different from individual to individual.
 Some children with ASD can be very social and achieve academically.

 - Early intervention therapy can reduce the potential social costs over a person with ASD’s lifetime by up to $2 million.